Elijah Brush

-Elijah Brush (May 10, 1773 – December 14, 1813) was a lawyer and politician from Detroit, Michigan.
+Elijah Brush (May 10, 1773 – December 14, 1813) was a lawyer and politician from Detroit, Michigan, United States.

 Early life

 Elijah Brush was born in Bennington, Vermont in 1773, the son of Colonel Nathaniel Brush and Samantha Parker (d.
 1789).
 Brush graduated from Dartmouth College and came to Detroit in 1798.

 Career

 Following Detroit's hand-over to American control, John Askin, a British subject, moved across the Detroit River to Canada, leaving behind his farm, "Private Claim #1," which was immediately adjacent to Detroit.

 Public service

 Elijah Brush was elected a trustee in 1803, appointed Lieutenant Colonel of the Territorial Militia in 1805, and appointed as mayor of the town of Detroit after Solomon Sibley's resignation in 1806.
 Brush also served as Treasurer of the Michigan Territory from 1806 to 1813, and from 1811 to 1814 served as United States Attorney.

 In 1807, Brush was the counsel in the first case to test the right to hold slaves in Michigan, Denison v.
 Tucker.

 During the War of 1812, British forces captured Detroit and Elijah Brush and other militia officers were taken prisoner.
 He was shipped to Toronto, but his brother-in-law, a British officer, procured his release, and Brush returned to Detroit in late 1813 when American troops retook the city.